lzawbrito/lzawbrito.github.io/docs/articles/InVitroNeuralNetworks.md

 brings with it the baggage of morality—suddenly, nature is not morally valueless, it's not random, but intentional.
 In particular, as we might see much more clearly in the next few years, _biology_ is not valueless.
 It is my view that we run into trouble when we forget this.
+We either create terrible things, or forget that we can create great things.
+I am reminded not only of Jeff Goldblum's famous line in Jurassic Park, but also of the Laboria Cuboniks
+aphorism: "if nature is unjust, change nature!"

 I have considered whether this is the underlying psychological reason for the unique discomfort _in vitro_ NNs, or whether this is just a rationalization of that fear.
 As it stands, I think it is both.
 It's not that I will witness man-made horrors beyond my comprehension, it's that everything is a horror beyond my comprehension, only some of it is man-made.

 ---